lcarnevale/unix-alias/README.md

 # Custom Aliases

-Customize the command line interfaces with new aliases.
+Customize the command line interface with new aliases.
+Follow these simple instructions:

 ```
 cd /opt